Moonkid/ios-course/paginated-api/ios-course-paginated-api.md

 - Article source
 - Publish date

-When you tap on an article a details screen should be presented modally if article `content` exists Article details screen should display next info
+When you tap on an article a details screen should be presented if article `content` exists.

+Article details screen should display next info

 - Article image (As a background for a carousel card)